Virginia Harrison

+Development

 Jennings was cast into the role of Virginia after she auditioned for another part in the program.
 She was originally contracted to appear in ten episodes of the program.
 However, after her first day on set, Jennings was offered a three-year contract, which she accepted.
-In February 1999, it was announced that Sunset Beach had decided to end Jennings' contract with the serial, after they axed Virginia from the series.
-However, producers decided to not to kill her off and did not rule out a future return.

 While the character is portrayed as "the bitch of the beach", Jennings said that Virginia has "depth and edge" to her.
 She described her as a single mother from South Central L.A., who is "trying to make a better life for her son" but making Vanessa and Michael's lives miserable in the process.
 She opined that Virginia's interest and appeal came through the fact she started out as a completely different character.
 Jennings also said that there was no other black female portraying such a villainess on daytime television during the nineties.
 She also had so much fun playing Virginia that she had to remind herself to "snap out" of character.

+Writers created a love-triangle story-arc for Virginia, Michael Bourne (Jason Winston George) and Vanessa Hart (Sherri Saum).
+They also created a detailed backstory between Virginia and Michael, which forms the premise of their relationship.
+Her husband, Jackson Harrison was killed by Michael in a gang-related gun fight some years prior.
+Virginia was left to bring up their son, Jimmy Harrison as a single-parent.
+George told Seli Groves from Times-News that Michael has an "overdeveloped sense of responsibility" to care for Virginia and Jimmy, to make amends for Jackson's death.
+George believed that Michael knew Virginia wanted him but made excuses not to be with her.
+He explained "instead of accepting the fact that she could care for him because of who he is, he tells himself that her interest in him comes out of the fact that she has no husband."
+He wanted Michael to make thoughtful and informed decisions about Virginia and Vanessa, rather than making emotional ones.
+He revealed that Michael wants to be with Vanessa but his past with Virginia continually conflicts him.
+George told Groves that Michael thinks "no one understands him the way Virginia does".
+Unlike Vanessa, she knows the "violent world" they came from, he thinks Virginia is "beautiful" and he "cares for" Jimmy, which gives him "a ready-made family."
+Writers used Michael's sense of responsibility to keep Virginia a constant presence in his storylines, despite Michael's love for Vanessa.
+George concluded that "He feels he doesn't deserve to have what he really wants.
+Instead, he feels he's obligated to do what he believes is the right thing for Virginia, regardless of what personal sacrifice he might have to make."